speechbrain/benchmarks/benchmarks/MOABB/README.md

 ## [Incorporating Your Model](#incorporating-your-model)

-Let's bow assume you've designed a neural network in PyTorch and wish to integrate it into our benchmark.
+Let's now assume you've designed a neural network in PyTorch and wish to integrate it into our benchmark.
 You're in luck because we've made this step as simple as possible for you!
 Here are the steps you should follow: